 Thursday Sunny.
-Winds S 15 to 20 km/h becoming light in the early afternoon then becoming S 15 to 25 km/h in the late afternoon.
-Daytime maximum temperatures in the mid to high 30s.
+Winds S 15 to 20 km/h becoming light before dawn then becoming S 15 to 20 km/h in the middle of the day.

 Saturday Sunny.
-Light winds becoming W/SW 15 to 25 km/h during the day then tending S/SW 20 to 25 km/h during the evening.
+Light winds becoming S/SW 15 to 25 km/h during the day.

 Riverland Weather Forecasts